nnungest/go-ape/README.md

 TODO: Incorporate better testing mid pipeline on the app.

-TODO: Better error handling in go app
+TODO: Better error handling in go app.

 TODO: optimize docker image (needs to be much lighter) without changing distros.
 Open to requests for dockerfiles/alpine to add working images (just the dockerfiles) to a similar structure.